wdk-docs/jsdoc-docs/docs/_sources/about/plugins.rst.txt

 The function is called on each node with the following parameters:

 -  ``node``: The AST node.
-AST nodes are JavaScript objects that use the format defined by the `ESTree spec <https://github.com/estree/estree>`__.
-You can use `AST Explorer <https://astexplorer.net/>`__ to see the AST that will be created for your source code.
-As of version 3.5.0, JSDoc uses the current version of the `Babylon <https://github.com/babel/babylon>`__ parser with all plugins enabled.
+AST nodes are JavaScript objects that use the format defined by the `ESTree spec`_.
+   You can use `AST Explorer`_ to see the AST that will be created for your source code.
+   As of version 3.5.0, JSDoc uses the current version of the `Babylon`_ parser with all plugins enabled.
 -  ``e``: The event.
 If the node is one that the parser handles, the event object will already be populated with the same things described in the ``symbolFound`` event above.
 Otherwise, it will be an empty